 Figure 3.3-1 is an aerial photo of the site showing nearest residences and farm buildings.
 The FACE site is surrounded by land classified as cropland and pasture, mixed forest land, and evergreen forest land (Oneida County 2005).
 The land is federally owned (Forest Service) and privately owned.
 Privately owned lands are used for residential and agricultural purposes, especially hay production and pasture land.
-The nearest residences are located 0.8 km
+The nearest residences are located about 0.8 km

-FIGURE 3.3-1 Aerial Photo of FACE Site and Surrounding Area (Source: USGS et al. 2005).
+FIGURE 3.3-1 Aerial Photo of FACE Site and Surrounding Area (Source: USGS et al. 2005)

-(0.5 mi) to the south and northeast of the site.
+(0.5 mi) from the site.
 Snowmobiling and hunting are popular recreational activities in the area (USFS 2005b).